 While your data protection should certainly take into account compliance with laws such as GDPR and CCPA, it goes farther than that.
 Your data protection strategy will serve as a framework for how your business operates and how it respects your company’s data and customer data.
+Use our data sharing calculator to see how much sensitive data you’re sharing and how to better protect it.
 As such, it is not just about meeting the minimum levels of compliance, it is about creating a secure infrastructure and the guiding principles that will govern your business now and in the future.
 Using this 7-step approach you will be able to create and maintain a data protection strategy for your company.

 The first step in creating a data protection strategy may be the most important of all, ensure key stakeholders are on board.
 Data protection is no longer the domain of only IT folks.
 To protect your company, you need to have executives in the loop.
 Their support will be crucial when it comes to compliance throughout the company.

 One of the most important aspects of any business is its customers.
 When company executives play a role in your data protection strategy, it’s more likely your company will see compliance from team members, which in turn trickles down to your customer’s data.
 Customers will trust your brand more when you ensure their data is protected which in turn boosts your companies reputation.